brennanbrown/evolveu/README.md

 This website is a mock application for registering for an online school, and enroll in specific web development courses.
 It utilizes Flask for the back-end, and MongoDB's MQL for the collections (database).
 This is currently being deployed on [Heroku](https://dashboard.heroku.com/) under a free Dyno plan, so I apologize for any issues regarding speed or connectivity!

-On this website, you are able to:

-- Register for an account.
-- Login to that account.
-- Enroll in specific classes, and have them be assoicated with your account.

-For more information about specific areas of this project, please refer to my **[personal notes](https://github.com/brennanbrown/evolveu/blob/flask/NOTES.md)**.
+For more information about specific areas of this project, please refer to my **[personal notes](https://github.com/brennanbrown/cohort4/blob/flask/NOTES.md)**.

 ### Built With